Siim/c9-template-nodejs/project/README.md

 To get you started, we have created a small hello world application.

-1) Open the hello-world file
+1) Open the hello-world.js file

 2) Follow the run instructions in the file's comments